liona24/unicorn-fuzz/README.md

 - X86 (64 Bit)
 - MIPS 32 LE / BE

+Why should you use this over `unicorn-afl`?
+- Everything is in-process, no need for wrappers
+- Custom allocator with rudimentary address sanitizer support
+- Just another fuzzer, may yield better results
+- You may prefer libFuzzer
+- (opinionated) Coverage is better

 ## Building

 Tested on Fedora 36.
 Should work on any linux.
 No guarantees for any other OS.